7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 When conflict never led to repair, your body learned it wasn’t worth the risk.

 You may have had family dinners, holidays, and routines.
 But emotional closeness felt missing.
+Emotionally immature parents often struggle to be emotionally present, which can leave children feeling isolated.

 Why this still affects you